vintertown/sdi-doc/docs/ldap/browsing.md

 # numEntries: 1
 ```

-If you want to authenticate, here is the following promt:
+If you want to authenticate, here is the following command prompt:
 `ldapsearch -x -H ldap://ldap1.hdm-stuttgart.de -b "ou=userlist,dc=hdm-stuttgart,dc=de" -D "uid=nv023,ou=userlist,dc=hdm-stuttgart,dc=de" -W "(uid=nv023)"`

 and the follwing output with more information is showing: